 Do I Pass/Fail?

-Penetration Testing should NOT become a Pass/Fail assessment for your organisation.
-Penetration Testing should be seen as an exercise to evaluate your current security posture with the aim to make as many improvements as possible.
+Penetration Testing should NOT become a Pass/Fail assessment for your organisation It should be seen as an exercise to evaluate your current security posture with the aim to make as many improvements as possible.

 At Fidus, we ensure the client is able to extract as much value from the assessment as possible.
 As such, our reports contain sections for both the executive team which is aimed at the risks to the business and a technical section for the development and IT teams.
 We provide enough information for the C-Level staff members to fully understand the report and enough information for the technical team to be able to locate, reproduce and fix all issues discovered.

-Cost of Penetration Testing is a widely talked about subject in the industry.
-Using publicly available data on G-Cloud (Gov.uk digital marketplace), we can browse through different listings for Penetration Testing and get a feel for the average pricing.
+The cost of Penetration Testing is a widely talked about subject in the industry.
+Using publicly available data on G-Cloud (Gov.uk digital marketplace), we can browse through different listings and get a feel for the average pricing.
 It is worth noting that G-Cloud is used for the procurement of Public Sector work.

-It appears the average price for Pen Testing on G-Cloud is around the £900-1300/day mark which is far too expensive for Small to Medium Enterprises (SMEs).
+It appears the average price for Pen Testing on G-Cloud is around the £900-1300/day mark.

-At Fidus, we aimed to break down the price barrier and provide affordable security services to everyone which is why our day rates do not go higher £700/day.
+At Fidus, we aimed to break down the price barrier and provide affordable security services to everyone which is why our day rates are between £550 – 700/day.